nitindermohan/oak-new-docs/content/docs/manuals/advanced-cluster-setup.md

 Oakestra has many features which have not yet been released.
 You can check out what's in the pipeline by taking a look at some of the active [branches](https://github.com/oakestra/oakestra/branches) here.
 {{< /callout >}}

-By default these scripts will build from the `main` oakestra branch.
-However this can be changed by setting the environment variable `OAKESTRA_BRANCH`.
+By default these scripts will compose the services of the `main` oakestra branch, the latest stable release.
+However this can be changed by setting the environment variable `OAKESTRA_BRANCH` **before running the startup script**.
 This allows you to experiment with some unreleased features.

 ```bash
 export OAKESTRA_BRANCH=develop
 ```
-This will allow you to build the newest Oakestra version.
+This will allow you to use the services from the alpha Oakestra release.

 ### Compose Overrides

 Since Oakestra uses docker-compose to build the components, we can use overrides to fine-tune our build environment.

-To use the override files, specify the them in a comma-seperated list:
+To use the override files, specify the them in a comma-seperated list by setting the `OVERRIDE_FILES` env variable **before running the startup script**.
 ```bash
 export OVERRIDE_FILES=override-alpha-versions.yaml
 ```